 Are there any other biological therapies?

 A biological therapy called pertuzumab (Perjeta) can sometimes be used alongside trastuzumab and chemotherapy.

 Similarly to trastuzumab, pertuzumab targets cells with the HER2 receptor, stopping them from growing and causing them to die.
 When used together these treatments can lengthen the time before your cancer begins to grow again.

-Pertuzumab (Perjeta) is currently only available in England through the Cancer Drugs Fund, but your oncologist may be able to request a prescription for you.
-For information, see our section on access to anticancer Drugs.
+Pertuzumab (Perjeta) is not currently available on the NHS in Scotland, but your oncologist may be able to request a prescription for you.
+For information, see our section on access to anticancer drugs.

 If your cancer begins to grow despite trastuzumab treatment, you might be offered a different treatment.

 This might be chemotherapy or a different biological therapy such as trastuzumab emtansine (Kadcyla).
 Trastuzumab emtansine also targets cells that have a lot of HER2 receptors and causes them to die.

 Next review due: October 2018